• Skip to primary navigation

 November 11, 2020 by baidawi 1 Comment

 Jyneelle’s granny shows her how to make Saheena.
-Saheena is an East Indian snack and is also a widely popular street food delicacy in Trinidad & Tobago that uses ingredients like dasheen bush, ground urad, geera and saffron.
+This snack is a widely popular street food delicacy in Trinidad & Tobago that uses ingredients like dasheen bush, ground urad, geera and saffron.

 Saheena